Skip to main

 • One AHEC (rural/underserved) rotation

-Three off-campus rotations are built into the program to allow students to fully participate in the day-to-day responsibilities of an SLP in a clinical setting.
-Clinical placements are determined with attention to the student's academic preparation, clinical competencies, professional interests, and projected graduation date, as well as ASHA certification and accreditation requirements.
+Clinical placements are determined with attention to the student's academic preparation, clinical competencies, professional interests, projected graduation date, and ASHA certification and accreditation requirements.
 When making assignments, faculty consider:

 • Academic performance and clinical skills achieved